Joined the Office in 1996

 In addition, Jess has led Miami-Dade County's lobbying efforts in Tallahassee before the Florida Legislature and Governor over the last 12 years, and has advocated in Tallahassee on behalf of the County for the last 25 years.

 Jess advocates for the County's state legislative priorities and package in coordination with the Chair and Members of the County Commission, the Mayor and the Miami-Dade State Legislative Delegation.

 Such priorities have included securing the passage of both substantive legislation and appropriations, such as:

-Jess also defends the County from the numerous bills and joint resolutions filed each session that would adversely affect the Miami-Dade County Home Rule Charter, preempt Board ordinances and policies and have a negative fiscal impact on the County.
+Jess also defends the County from the numerous bills and joint resolutions filed each session that would adversely affect the Miami-Dade County Home Rule Charter, preempt local ordinances and policies, or have a negative fiscal impact on County taxpayers.
 During the annual 60-day session and committee weeks leading up to it, Jess has developed an expertise in quickly identifying issues that impact Miami-Dade County among the thousands of bills, amendments and line-item appropriations considered each year.
-Such legislation has included bills that would have preempted the voter-approved Miami-Dade County Home Rule Charter provision requiring a supermajority vote re: development outside the Urban Development Boundary and Miami-Dade County's ordinances related to wage theft, local preference; living wage; pit bulls; regulating pain clinics and PIP auto insurance clinics; regulating wetlands, regulating limousines and other for-hite vehicles and authorizing the use of in-house labor for certain construction projects resulting in a cost savings to the taxpayers of Miami-Dade County.
+Such legislation has included bills that would have adversely impacted the Urban Development Boundary as approved by Miami-Dade County voters, as well as dozens of Miami-Dade County's ordinances, including those related to local preference in contracting, living wage requirements for county contracts, wage theft, wetlands protections, regulating for-hire vehicles, Miami International Airport, and PortMiami.

 Jess has earned a preeminent AV peer review rating (5.0 out of 5.0) from Martindale-Hubbell.